Magog (DC Comics): JSA All-Stars

 After the split that occurs in the Justice Society, Magog forms and joins the newly formed All-Stars (a team composed mostly of the Justice Society's younger heroes), alongside Power Girl, and helps lead the team along with her.
-The team had a new ongoing series beginning on December 2, 2009, written by Lilah Sturges and illustrated by Freddie Williams II.
+The team had a new ongoing series beginning in December 2009, written by Lilah Sturges and illustrated by Freddie Williams II.

 Solo series

 In September 2009, a Magog solo series was launched, written by Keith Giffen and illustrated by Howard Porter.
 The series, while loosely tied into the events of Justice Society of America (vol. 3) and the JSA All-Stars spin-off series, focuses on Magog as his own character.
 As such, Giffen gave Magog his own rogues gallery as well as explored Magog's origin, powers and relationships.
 The series was canceled with issue #12 because of low sales.

-The first story arc revolves around Magog's origins and his fight against a mysterious weapons-development group called Flashpoint, run by the warden of Haven Prison (first introduced in the pages of 52), D.P.
+The first story arc revolves around Magog's origins and his fight against a mysterious weapons-development group called Flashpoint, run by the warden of Haven Prison (first introduced in 52), D.P.
 Macklin.
 Magog meets his mother, a high-ranking woman called Alba, Firstborn of the Thirty-Three and Duchess of Blighted Albion, and his friend Axel, a former soldier who owns a gasoline station and auto repair shop who has created a souped-up search engine called Mirage, and teaches a young waitress named Lauren self-defense techniques after noticing that she is being beaten regularly by the man she lives with.
 Additionally, Magog meets and fights a once-rich, now-deformed homeless man known as Miasma, who was the leader of an underground city.

 When Magog attacks Haven's underground Flashpoint facilities, D.P.
 Macklin contacts the Justice Society of America and frames Magog for the ensuing prison break.
-After a lengthy skirmish with both prisoners and his fellow JSA members, Magog is officially kicked out of the All-Stars.
+After a skirmish with both prisoners and his fellow JSA members, Magog is kicked out of the All-Stars.

-In recent events, Axel has surmised that David Reid may, in fact, be possessed by an extradimensional entity, which is the root of his powers.
+Axel later theorizes that David Reid may be possessed by an extradimensional entity, which is the root of his powers.
 Magog is skeptical of such allegations and a visit with Zatanna has turned up no evidence to support Axel's theory thus far.

 In the final issue, Magog faces his old friend Eric, who is now the cyborg warrior N.I.L.8., along with his group who are using Gog's technology to bring destruction.

 Magog finds he has been controlled by the cult of Gog.
 When the Justice Society learn of Gog's technology, they arrive to save the planet.
 The JSA free Magog from the cult's control and he destroys N.I.L.8.
 Magog seemingly sacrifices himself when he finds the heart of Gog's technology and defeats it.
 He awakens in Albion with his enemy Kiera at his side.
 He refuses to be a pawn any longer and walks away.